 CPJ TO PRESENT ANNUAL INTERNATIONAL PRESS FREEDOM AWARDS

-In addition, John F. Burns, chief foreign correspondent for The New York Times, will receive CPJ's Burton Benjamin Memorial Award for lifetime achievement.
+John Carroll, editor and executive vice president of the Los Angeles Times, will receive CPJ’s Burton Benjamin Memorial Award for lifetime achievement.

-The awards will be presented at a dinner ceremony at the Waldorf-Astoria in New York City on Tuesday, November 25.
-Stan O'Neal, chairman and CEO of Merrill Lynch & Co., Inc., will chair the black-tie dinner, which CBS News anchor Dan Rather will host.
-Rather has been a member of CPJ's board since 1982.
+The awards will be presented at a dinner ceremony at the Waldorf-Astoria Hotel in New York City on Tuesday, November 23.
+Tony Ridder, chairman and CEO of Knight Ridder, will chair the black-tie dinner, which PBS News anchor and CPJ board member Gwen Ifill will host.

 Burton Benjamin Memorial Award: